 BY PARTICIPATING IN A CCUB COLLABORATION, YOU CAN:

-• Join a well-established interdisciplinary campus network and contribute to applied student research and initiatives that can generate scalable solutions towards the interconnected issues of nature and human health and wellbeing
+• Join a well-established interdisciplinary campus network and contribute to applied student research and initiatives that generate scalable solutions towards the interconnected issues of nature and human health and wellbeing

 • Strengthen your knowledge of challenges and solutions that promote eco-human health and wellbeing in the climate emergency from diverse disciplines and perspectives